bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint-Challenge/challenge(1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  The Employee and Territory tables have a Many-to-One relationship.
+This means that it is possible for an employee to have more than one territory.
+A Many-to-One relationship makes sense here as it would decrease the probability of two employees disputing over valuable territory.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  A document store is a useful system for projects where the data may not be well defined, or likely to adapt soon.
+One example is that of a small startup.
+The data requirements may rapidly change, so a schema can't be precisely defined.
+The flexibility of a system like MongoDb allows the startup to address the issues of a schema at a later time and allows it to scale quickly.
+However, a schema is incredibly important for a bussiness to have.
+Well defined data with access to ACID to guarantee validity is the most important reason to use a relational database.

 - What is "NewSQL", and what is it trying to achieve?
+NewSQL is looking to provide the best of both worlds in terms of data management.
+On one hand, SQL provides ACID ensure each transaction is guaranteed valid
+regarldess of errors, power failures, etc. This is important for high-profile data.
+The issue is that SQL requires indexing, which then requires large amounts of storage.
+NoSQL doesnt provide as much of a gaurantee, but it offers the ability to scale data well.
+NewSQL aims to offer the ACID guarantee and scalability.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as